SEND Code of Practice

 - The school has created a dedicated Inclusion Leader post, so that there is a lead practitioner responsible for the day-to-day management of all inclusion matters, including the provision for pupils with SEND.
-The Inclusion Leader at Scarcroft Primary School is Ms Emma Walker.
+The Inclusion Leader at Scarcroft Primary School is Mrs. Carole Dickson;

-- All staff share responsibility for providing for the needs of children with SEND, including teachers, classroom support staff and office staff
+- All staff share responsibility and accountability for providing for the needs of children with SEND, including teachers, classroom support staff and office staff.

 How does the school respond to the needs of pupils with SEND?

-· Normal classroom provision (known as ‘Wave 1 quality-first teaching’) takes into account the specific needs of these children and any difficulties in accessing the curriculum; detailed plans are made, outlining strategies designed to help to remove potential barriers to learning.
+- High quality daily classroom provision takes into account the specific needs of these children and any difficulties in accessing the curriculum: detailed plans are made, outlining strategies designed to help to remove potential barriers to learning;

-· Class teachers, through their continual assessment of the children’s learning, are able to adapt their lesson plans to ensure that specific resources, additional adult assistance, or adapted activities, are put in place.
+- Teachers, through their continual assessment of children’s learning, are able to adapt their lesson plans to ensure that specific resources, additional adult assistance or adapted activities are put in place.

-· A child with SEND may be identified as requiring additional support, beyond that which can be provided within normal lessons (Wave 1).
-This can take the form of a catch-up module and is described as a ‘Wave 2 intervention’.
+- A child with SEND may be identified as requiring additional support, beyond that which can be provided within normal lessons.
+This can take the form of a catch-up module, often described as an ‘intervention’.

-· Children with more significant needs may require additional support that needs to be more bespoke and this is described as a ‘Wave 3 intervention’.
+- Children with more significant needs may require more bespoke support.
 At this level, the class teacher will liaise regularly with parents, the Inclusion Leader and Headteacher with the aim of establishing the best course of action and support for the pupil.

-· Children with more significant needs (for example with an EHCP) may follow an adapted curriculum with links to life-skills, they will require relevant, personalised activities and tasks and possibly use specialised equipment to support and enhance learning.
+- Children with more significant needs may follow an adapted curriculum with links to life-skills.
+They will require relevant, personalised activities and tasks and may possibly use specialised equipment to support and enhance learning.

-· Class teachers, the Inclusion Leader and Headteacher liaise regularly with regards to early identification, additional support and interventions.
+- Class teachers, the Inclusion Leader and Headteacher liaise regularly with regard to early identification, additional support and interventions.
 Parents are routinely and regularly involved in discussions.

-· All pupils identified as having Special Educational Needs will be added to the school SEND Register; this will be done in consultation with the Inclusion Leader, class teachers and parents.
-The SEND Register documents a record of pupil’s additional needs and how the school is providing educational provision that is additional to or different from that made generally for other children or young people of the same age.
+- All pupils identified as having Special Educational Needs will be added to the school SEND Register.
+This will be done in consultation with the Inclusion Leader, class teachers and parents.
+Provision Maps and Raising Achievement Plans document provision that is additional to or different from that made generally for other children or young people of the same age.

-· Allpupils on the SEND Register will have a document called a Pupil Mentoring Plan.
+- All pupils on the SEND Register have a document called a Pupil Mentoring Plan.
 Teachers have set time away from the classroom to meet with pupils individually on a termly basis.
 This is so that teachers and pupils can establish clear targets for development.
-The plans are reviewed with pupils termly during the school day and (separately) with parents, usually at parents evening.
+The plans are reviewed with pupils termly during the school day and (separately) with parents, usually at parents’ evening.

-· The school is already well-equipped, with a ramp to the front entrance, a Disabled Toilet on the ground floor and the first floor; a medical room; handrails to one staircase and a lift to allow access to both floors.
+- The school is already well-equipped, with a ramp to the front entrance, an accessible toilet on the ground floor and the first floor; a medical room; handrails to one staircase and a lift to allow access to both floors.
 There is also a medical room with a range of additional equipment.

 What sort of help and provision is provided?

-· Wave 1 teaching: Class teachers incorporate specific differentiated learning strategies.
-Class teachers liaise with parents, the Inclusion Leader and Headteacher.
-Class teachers receive regular training and support from the school Inclusion Leader and are well equipped to support additional needs in class.
+- High quality teaching: teachers incorporate specific differentiated learning strategies; liaise with parents, the Inclusion Leader and Headteacher and receive regular training and support from the school’s Inclusion Leader.
+As a result, they are well equipped to support additional needs in class.

-· Wave 2 teaching: Class teachers identify additional learning needs and incorporate specific differentiated learning strategies (e.g. dyslexia friendly strategies, strategies to promote over-learning through the use of a workstation) and in-class interventions.
+- ‘Catch Up’ teaching: teachers identify additional learning needs and incorporate specific differentiated learning strategies (e.g. dyslexia friendly strategies, strategies to promote over-learning through the use of a workstation etc.) and in-class interventions.

-· Wave 3 teaching: The class teacher, Headteacher and Inclusion Leader will identify that further support is required and this will be planned into the daily classroom schedule and the school ‘provision map’.
+- Bespoke teaching: the teacher, Headteacher and Inclusion Leader will identify that further support is required and this will be planned into the daily classroom schedule and the ‘provision map’.
 The provision map is planned termly by the Inclusion Leader and is used to provide further provision for pupils requiring additional support.
 This could be a personalised writing intervention, maths or reading intervention, for example.
-This can take place in class or as a separate intervention outside of the classroom.
+It can take place in class or as a separate intervention outside of the classroom.

-· Some pupils may occasionally require support from outside professionals, for example, the school Educational Psychologist, Speech Therapist, Behaviour Specialist or/ and Autism Specialist.
+- Some pupils may occasionally require support from outside professionals, for example, an Educational Psychologist, Speech Therapist, Behaviour Specialist or Autism Specialist.
 You will be involved in discussions with school and professionals if your child has been identified as requiring some additional input.
-If professionals are involved and recommendations for further learning/ support are provided, the school will endeavour to provide this in school and will remain in contact with parents with regards to how this is progressing.
-For example, the provision map currently includes provision and recommendations from the Educational Psychologist, Speech Therapist and Physiotherapist to support pupils with dyslexia, specific learning difficulties, specific physical needs and speech and communication.
-External professionals currently working with school include:
+If professionals are involved and recommendations for further learning support are given, the school will endeavour to provide this and will remain in contact with parents with regard to how this is progressing.
+For example, the provision map currently includes provision and recommendations from the Speech and Language Therapists and Physiotherapists.
+External professionals who may work with the school include:

-Educational Psychologist, Primary Mental Health Worker, ASC (Autistic Spectrum Condition) Support, Speech and Language Therapist, School Nurse, Behaviour Support Teacher, Physical and Health Needs Teacher, Specialist Teacher: Visual Impairment, Specialist Teacher: Hearing Impairment, Wellbeing Worker and Mobility Specialist
+Educational Psychologist, Primary Mental Health Worker, ASC (Autistic Spectrum Condition) Support Specialist Teacher, Speech and Language Therapist, School Nurse, Behaviour Support Teacher, Physical and Health Needs Specialist Teacher, Specialist Teacher: Visual Impairment Specialist Teacher: Hearing Impairment Specialist Teacher, Wellbeing Worker etc.

-· The school has dedicated a substantial amount of time to Social, Emotional and Mental Health on the provision map.
+- The school has dedicated considerable resources to Social, Emotional and Mental Health.
 We have a HLTA (Higher Level Teaching Assistant) who is our school ELSA (Emotional Literacy Support Assistant).
-The school ELSA can support pupils with a variety of issues, for example, anxiety, friendships, bereavement and so on.
+The school ELSA can support pupils with a variety of issues, for example, anxiety, friendships and bereavement.
 Pupils can confidentially self-refer or be referred by staff.

-· Social and emotional support is further reinforced through the use of specific interventions, for example, Talk-boost, Socially Speaking, Problem pals and personalised support groups (ran by the school ELSA).
+- Social and emotional support is further reinforced through the use of specific interventions, for example, Talk-Boost, Socially Speaking, Problem Pals and personalised support groups (run by the school ELSA).

-· This year (2015/2016), the school is participating in the CAMHS Cluster Pilot and will benefit from specialised support from a dedicated Wellbeing Worker, assigned to work alongside staff and with pupils and parents at school.
+- The school also has a dedicated CAMHS Wellbeing Worker, assigned to work alongside staff and with pupils and parents at school.

-· The school have been running a community ‘Mentor Scheme’ for a number of years.
+- The school has been running a community ‘Mentor Scheme’ for a number of years.
 Members of our local community support specific pupils, once a week, and can help to develop a wide range of academic and/ or social and emotional skills, for example, building confidence.

 What are our aims for pupils with SEND?

-· To identify early on pupils who may have special educational needs and provide educational provision bespoke to their needs.
+- To identify pupils who may have special educational needs at an early stage and provide educational provision bespoke to their needs;

-· To provide resources and teaching methods appropriately matched to the development needs of all children.
+- To provide resources and teaching methods appropriately matched to the development and needs of all children;